civol/HDLRuby/README.md

 end
 ```

-As another example, following function will add an alternative code that generates a reset to a condition statement (`hif` or `hcase`):
+As another example, the following function will add an alternative code that generates a reset to a condition statement (`hif` or `hcase`):

 ```ruby
 def too_bad